ultimosparc/lfcs_exam/Essential_Commands.md

 Create a local repo using a live dvd iso of Centos Using your local repo, install the appropriate packages needed for virtualization.

-Creating Backups:
-dd - Use this tool to take complete back ups of entire partitions or drives. dd if=[device you want to backup] of=[backup.img]
-IMPORTANT: This backup will be of the entire extent of the device you mention even if there is space on the drive.
-It will backup the entire extent. rsync - use this tool if you need to perform backups over a network. rsync -av [source] [destination] tar - Standard archiving. tar cvf tarball.tar /directory/
-Some practical code:
-dd if=/dev/sda of=/backups/sda.img
-rsync -av /root/ /backups/
-tar cvfj rootarchive.bz2 /root/
-Restoring Backups: Pretty much straightforward in most cases. dd - simply reverse the process rsync - Same idea as dd - Reverse the process. tar - Use the extract directive (x)
-Some practical code:
-dd if=/backups/sda.img /dev/sda
-rsync -v /backups/ /root/
-tar xvfj rootarchive.bz2
-Make sure you are in the directory you want to the data to be unpacked into.
 As always, consult man pages for more information.